📈 Tax-Free Growth & Compound Interest

-Calculate tax-free savings account (TFSA) growth with R36,000 annual and R500,000 lifetime limits.
-See how much tax you'll save compared to regular taxable investments.
+Calculate your TFSA growth with the R36,000 annual limit and R500,000 lifetime cap.
+See how much tax you save compared to taxable investments with this free calculator.

 Calculate TFSA growth, tax savings & contribution limits